Skip to content

 Voters should be wary of promises made by Nigel Farage’s Reform UK

-As votes in Wales, Scotland and much of England prepare to go to polls, we review Reform’s track record over past yea
+As votes in Wales, Scotland and much of England prepare to go to polls, we review Reform’s track record over the past year

 Voters should be wary of promises made by Nigel Farage’s Reform UK